Kakawin: Structure

 The thought of the one who knows the Highest Knowledge has leapt from the emptiness.

 It is not because he wishes to fulfill his senses, as if he only wants to have the worldly things.

 The success of his virtuous and good deeds are his goals.
-He endeavours for the happiness the world.
+He endeavors for the happiness the world.

 He is steadfast and just a wayang screen away from the "Mover of the World".

 A syllable which contains a long vowel is automatically long (ā, ī, ū, ö, e, o, ai, and au) and thus guru.
 But on the other hand, a syllable with a vowel followed by two consonants is also long.
 In addition to that the last syllable of a line may both contain a long or a short syllable.
 It is an anceps.